« Back to Spotlights

 • Sunday: Schedule a wine tasting at Milea Estate Vineyard and savor the flavors of heirloom grape varietals which were originally bred locally as early as the 1800s.
 Shop for all sorts of vintage treasures at a handful of antique shops on the Route 9 corridor.
 Plus, the two-day Barn Star Spring Antiques Show will be held only a short drive away at the Dutchess County Fairgrounds in Rhinebeck (Saturday and Sunday).

 • Monday (Memorial Day): Get some fresh air on the final day of your getaway with a gentle hike on the Hyde Park Trail System, which offers 34 miles of scenic trails.
 Walk from the Home of FDR National Historic Site to the Vanderbilt Mansion for breathtaking Hudson River views.
-History buffs can take the 1.8-mile Farm Lane trail from FDR's Springwood estate to Eleanor Roosevelt's quaint Val-Kill cottage.
+History buffs can take the 1.8-mile Farm Lane trail from FDR's Springwood Estate to Eleanor Roosevelt's quaint Val-Kill cottage.

-• Dates: Thursday, July 3–Sunday, July 6 (4 days, 1 day of PTO)
+• Dates: Friday, July 3–Sunday, July 5 (3 days away, 1 day of PTO)

 • Destination: Poughkeepsie

-• Friday (Independence Day): There’s no more exciting place to watch a fireworks display than 212 feet above the Hudson River at the Walkway Over the Hudson.
+• Saturday (Independence Day): There’s no more exciting place to watch a fireworks display than 212 feet above the Hudson River at the Walkway Over the Hudson.
 A repurposed historic railroad bridge, “The World’s Longest Elevated Pedestrian Bridge” offers panoramic views of the mighty Hudson and its majestic highlands, and when the sun goes down, the City of Poughkeepsie’s July 4 fireworks display light up the night sky over the river with unparalleled splendor.
 There is free parking available near the Poughkeepsie entrance to the Walkway in Pulaski Park (approximately a quarter mile from the Walkway's Washington Street Stairs entrance).
 There are endless dining options in Downtown Poughkeepsie, including Farmers & Chefs, a casual American bistro which uses the freshest, in-season locally sourced ingredients in its dishes and is situated almost directly under the Walkway.
 Or, enjoy a cold beer at Poughkeepsie's only rooftop bar and dining space at Zeus Brewing, where the menu includes pizzas, sandwiches, burgers and hand-tossed salads.

-• Saturday: The Frances Lehman Loeb Art Center at Vassar College is open to the public and is one of the best free attractions you can visit in Dutchess County.
+• Sunday: The Frances Lehman Loeb Art Center at Vassar College is open to the public and is one of the best free attractions you can visit in Dutchess County.
 The Loeb is home to approximately 22,000 works of art spanning from ancient times to the modern day, including paintings, sculptures, drawings, photographs, textiles, and glass and ceramic pieces.
 You can see paintings by the leading artists of the Hudson River School movement of the mid-1800s, including Thomas Cole and Sanford Robinson Gifford, as well as masterpieces of the 20th century by Georgia O’Keeffe, Henri Matisse, Pablo Picasso and Jackson Pollock.
 When you get hungry, about a 10-minute walk from The Loeb is The Heartwood at Vassar, the college’s sophisticated new carbon-neutral hotel.
 Inside The Heartwood is The Salt Line restaurant, which is a warm and welcoming place to meet for a delicious meal made with locally sourced ingredients.
 There are quite a few dining options in the adjacent Arlington neighborhood of Poughkeepsie, including Meyer’s Olde Dutch for burgers and fries, or Juan Murphy’s, which is an “Irish pub with Mexican grub.”
+Swing by the Eastdale Village Farmers Market to pick up some fresh local produce to enjoy when you get home; the farmers market is open on the first and third Sundays of each month from May through October.
+Eastdale Village is Poughkeepsie’s prized live-work-play community that offers great shopping opportunities and an assortment of amazing dining options, from sushi to jambalaya, bagels to macarons, and everything in between.
+If you’re looking to take a nice, leisurely nature walk, the Vassar College Farm and Ecological Preserve is perfect.
+Located just south of the college’s campus, its expansive network of marked trails takes visitors past forests, wetlands, streams and ponds.

 • Nearby hotels: Alumnae House: The Inn at Vassar College; Best Western Plus: The Inn at the Falls; Courtyard by Marriott; DoubleTree by Hilton; Hampton Inn & Suites by Hilton; The Heartwood at Vassar; Holiday Inn; Holiday Inn Express; Home 2 Suites by Hilton; Homewood Suites by Hilton; Hyatt Place Poughkeepsie/Hudson Valley; Quality Inn; Residence Inn by Marriott.

-• Dates: Wednesday, July 23–Sunday, July 27 (5 days, 3 days of PTO)
+• Dates: Wednesday, July 22–Sunday, July 26 (5 days, 3 days of PTO)

 • Destination: Rhinebeck/Red Hook